MarcosMasip/FullStack-Company-Reimbursement-System-self-contained/README.md

 The project now runs 100% locally with an embedded H2 database (MariaDB compatibility mode) – no external services required.
 A single command builds and launches the app and auto‑seeds sample data.

 ## 🚀 Quick Start
-Clone and run (macOS/Linux):
+Clone the repository, then run a SINGLE command (macOS/Linux) from repo root (no need to install Maven or create a database manually—wrapper + embedded DB handle everything):

 ```bash
 ./run.sh
 ```

-Windows (Command Prompt or PowerShell):
+Windows (Command Prompt or PowerShell) from repo root (also a single command):

 ```bat
 run.bat
 ```

+You can also run the scripts inside `Project1/` directly (advanced use).
 Then open:

 ```
 http://localhost:7070/public/index.html